 Image

-Looking to elevate the curb appeal of your home with beautiful windows and patio doors, while also keeping true to a distinct architectural style?
-Explore the top nine architectural styles we love and the windows and doors that complement them.
+Looking to elevate the curb appeal of your home with beautiful windows and patio doors, while also keeping true to a distinct architecture?
+Types of windows matter.
+We’ve got the top house window styles, with pictures, for you to explore.
+Find your home’s architectural style and discover the windows and doors that will complement it perfectly.

 Originated in 17th century New England, Cape Cod homes are generally one-and-a-half stories with a steep pitched roof and a small porch over the front door.
 Fireplaces served as a central element in the home, leaving chimneys stemming up through the middle of the roof.

-Recommended Window and Patio Door Operating Styles for Cape Cod
+Recommended Windows and Patio Doors for Cape Cod Houses

-Two windows are usually placed on each side of the door, as well as dormer windows centered above, leaving a symmetrical appearance.
-The best operating style for these homes are double hung windows with the possibility of having different sash heights.
-Both top and bottom sashes open, and tilt inward for easy cleaning.
+In Cape Cod homes, two windows are usually placed on each side of the door, as well as dormer windows centered above, leaving a symmetrical appearance.
+The best operating style for these windows is double hung, with the possibility of having different sash heights.
+In a double hung window, both the top and bottom sashes open and also tilt inward for easy cleaning.

-The Tudor style has been around for several hundred years, developing out of fifteenth century English during the Tudor period.
+The Tudor style has been around for several hundred years, developing out of fifteenth-century England during the Tudor period.
 Defining features include stucco exterior complimented by brick and stone sections, arched doorways and combinations of tall, narrow windows with dark trim.
 Many of these homes contain exposed wood features that the windows may match or complement.

-Recommended Window and Patio Door Operating Styles for Tudor
+Recommended Windows and Patio Doors for Tudor Houses

-Long, narrow-shaped casement windows are a versatile choice for Tudor homes.
+Long, narrow-shaped casement styles are one of the top architectural types of windows for Tudor homes.
 They balance the architectural design while emphasizing the height of the home.
 Casement and picture window combinations are usually in groups of two or three and fit within the exposed timbers.

 Colonial homes have wide and varied styles due to influences from Dutch, French, Spanish, New England and Georgian architecture.
 Usually sitting two and a half stories tall, colonial homes are commonly made of red brick with multiple chimneys.